 Walk or Segway North America’s largest park

 Have you heard of Central Park in NYC?
-Well the River Valley is 22 times larger than Central Park, making it the largest urban park land in North America.
+Well the Edmonton river valley is 22 times larger than Central Park, making it the largest urban park land in North America.

 Located outside of downtown on Grierson Hill North West in Louise McKinney Riverfront park is the best place to go Segwaying, and while you’re here you can check out the Chinese garden and Accidental beach on the southern side of the river.